n-samarth/n-samarth.github.io/_portfolio/example5.md

     </div>
     <div id="Collapseeight" class="collapse" aria-labelledby="headingThree" data-parent="#accordionExample">
       <div class="card-body">
+      Rajat Garg is an alumnus of Department of CSE, DTU 2002 batch.
 Rajat is a serial entrepreneur having founded companies like Shimply.com and SocialAppsHQ prior to starting myUpchar.com, India’s biggest and the single largest portal providing credible information and creating health